ebernerd/Cobalt/README.md

 # Cobalt - ComputerCraft called you back.
+## Cobalt 2 has been released and therefore this project is no longer supported.
+[View Cobalt 2 here](https://github.com/ebernerd/cobalt-2).
 **Before you dive in, it is *very* much recommended that you read the [documentation](https://github.com/ebernerd/Cobalt/wiki).
 This will give you a lot of help!**

 Install Cobalt by running `pastebin run h5h4fm3t` in your computer's shell.